California Western School Of Law building background

 Graduating from California Western brings exciting new opportunities.
 Starting out as a legal professional, you want to hit the ground running on this next phase of your journey.
 We’ve gathered some options and resources that can help graduates make informed decisions about their finances.

 Graduates who work for legal aid, legal services, or other nonprofit advocacy and policy organizations can qualify for loan repayment assistance.
-The Adrianne Baker Fellowship is California Western’s Loan Repayment Assistance Program.
+The Adrianne Baker Fellowship is California Western’s Loan Repayment Assistance Program (LRAP).
 Award amounts are determined based on the number of qualified applicants and the availability of funds.
 Availability of funds may vary annually.
 To be eligible students must meet the following requirements:

 1. Graduates must apply in the ten years immediately following their graduation from the J.D. program.